Sam-p2/ascii-art-task/README.md

 git add README.md
-git commit -m "Add README file" git push origin main git add app.py git commit -m "Update ASCII art to display name 'Samuel'" git push origin main
+git commit -m "Add README file" git push origin main git add index.html  # or your specific HTML file name git commit -m "Add link to ASCII art for Samuel" git push origin main  # or the branch you are using